top of page

 Products diagram.png

-Through its extensive background in lignite R&D, ACI is aware that the technologies used to upgrade lignite may also be used to produce value-added carbon products from biomass wastes, papermaking waste lignin, used car tyres and waste plastics.
-ACI sees strategic value in supporting the development of carbon upgrading technologies for a spectrum of feedstock materials, to maximise the potential for successful commercialisation.
+The technologies used to upgrade lignite may also be used to produce value-added carbon products from biomass wastes, papermaking waste lignin, used car tyres and waste plastics.
+There is strategic value in supporting the development of carbon upgrading technologies for a spectrum of feedstock materials, to maximise the potential for successful commercialisation.

 REQUIREMENT FOR CO₂ CAPTURE, STORAGE AND RECYCLE

 Production of low-emissions carbon products from such raw materials will necessarily require the use of CO₂ capture and storage (CCS).
 Despite the detractors of CCS, the Global CCS Institute’s The Global Status of CCS report states that CCS has been working safely and effectively for 45 years.
-There are now 18 large-scale facilities in commercial operation around the world.
-Chevron’s Gorgon Project, scheduled to commence geological storage of CO₂ in 2019, will be the world’s largest CCS project to date.
-In Victoria, the CarbonNet Project, CSIRO and CO2CRC are at the forefront of CCS development.
+In Victoria, the CarbonNet Project and CO2CRC are at the forefront of CCS development.

 The Victorian government and ANLEC R&D have been substantial funders of CCS R&D through BCIA, having funded five (5) pilot scale trials of different CO₂ capture technologies in the Latrobe Valley.
 This has made the Latrobe Valley a hub of innovation in CO₂ capture technologies.
-ACI will support the further scale up and demonstration of prospective CO₂ capture technologies in the Latrobe Valley.
-ACI regards CCS as an essential industrial infrastructure that will in future need to be applied to all heavy industries.
-The research on CCS at the Latrobe Valley power stations is relevant to other heavy emitting industries such as cement manufacture, aluminium refining, papermaking and biodiesel production.
-ACI will continue to support R&D on CO₂ capture as the most efficient way to drive down the cost of mitigating industrial CO₂ emissions.
+This research is relevant to other heavy emitting industries such as cement manufacture, aluminium refining, papermaking and biodiesel production.

 The concept of ‘CO₂ recycling’ is being developed overseas as a way to further reduce the cost of CO₂ capture, by generating additional revenue through conversion of some of the captured CO₂ into useful, high value products.
 This is an area of active development and significant investment in the EU and USA.
-ACI sees great value in this approach, and has identified opportunities to transform waste CO₂ into plant food, construction materials, methane, methanol and bioplastics, amongst others.
+ACI identified opportunities to transform waste CO₂ into plant food, construction materials, methane, methanol and bioplastics, amongst others.
 These could be the basis for new manufacturing industries in the Latrobe Valley, creating skilled, high paid, interesting, high-tech jobs.

 bottom of page